Castlereagh River Unregulated and Alluvial

 For more information on the key water sharing rules refer to the Castlereagh above Binnaway rules summary sheet below.

 The draft plan was on public exhibition between 6 December 2010 and 31 January 2011.
 During the consultation period this plan was known as the draft Water Sharing Plan for the Castlereagh River Unregulated and Alluvial Water Sources.
 All submissions were considered in finalising the statutory plan, which will be in place for 10 years.

 Overview of the plan

-The Inland NSW unregulated and alluvial water sources – Overview (PDF 190 KB) provides a general, plain English explanation of the water sharing plan's key provisions.
-The overview is a summary that should be read in conjunction with the plan.
+The Water sharing plans – Inland NSW unregulated and alluvial water sources – Overview (PDF, 889.96 KB) is a general, plain English explanation of this water sharing plan's key provisions.
+The overview is a summary that should be read together with the draft plan

-The Background document (PDF 1.1 MB) provides a range of information on the plan such as: how the plan was developed, the plan area, an explanation of unregulated and alluvial water sources included in the plan, the public consultation process, and implementation of the plan.
+The Background Document (PDF, 2360.52 KB) provides a range of information on the development of the plan such as: how the plan was developed, the area the plan covers, an explanation of unregulated water sources included in the plan, the public consultation process, and the implementation of the plan.

 Rules summary sheets